DipoDre/linux-fundamentals/README.md

 ##### Removing A Software

-A software can be removed by running the command "sudo apt remove [software-name]"
+A software can be removed by running the command "sudo apt remove [software-name]" e.g. "sudo apt remove tree"

 ![Alt text](img/13-uninstall-software.png)